akamai-consulting/sitespeed/README.md

 - Portal
 - Sitespeed

-The Graphite and Grafana components gets installed on the same Linode.
+The Graphite and Grafana components get installed on the same Linode.

 The Google and Portal components each get installed on their own Linode.